KingofHamyang/SW3project/README.md

 % make
 ```

-* For 32 bit machine
++For 32 bit machine
-	*You can run a 64bit 32bit *Redis* binary using:
+	+You can run a 64bit 32bit *Redis* binary using:

 ```
 % make 32bit